jflefebvre/xcel/README.md

 ![Step 2](https://raw.githubusercontent.com/jflefebvre/xcel/master/images/doc_step2.jpg "")

-For each column, the select bow displays the fields existing for the table specified in the $config['table'] : map your fields as wanted.
+For each column, the select displays the fields existing for the table specified in the $config['table'] : map your fields as wanted.
 Click import.

-The data are imported.